Rules & Regulations

 Team Punctuality and Time

-All games will be starting on time.
+All the games will be starting on time.
 Teams not ready to play within 10 minutes after the scheduled start will receive default.
-Game clock will commence 3 minutes after scheduled start time, the team not ready to play will receive an automatic 2 minute penalty and start the game shorthanded.
+The game clock will commence 3 minutes after scheduled start time, the team not ready to play will receive an automatic 2-minute penalty and start the game shorthanded.

-A Player can only join a game in process if they play BEFORE the end of 2nd period.
+A Player can only join a game in the process if they play BEFORE the end of the 2nd period.
 A player cannot start a game in 3rd, OT or Shootout.

 Offside & “Floating Blue Line”